 It’s called civic pride and we need more of it.

 There have been some improvements in restoring our Upper Town, but yes, there’s a need for more.
 It seems to go too slowly; we all point it out but not a lot gets done or not as fast as we’d like to keep it spruced up and its character alive.
 I think many of us have talked about how scruffy Devil’s Tower Road and that northern area of the Rock looks (or better said, looked).
-It’s always been the industrial area of Gibraltar so now there’s a lot going on down there and a number of developments up and running and others on the go.
+It’s always been the industrial area of Gibraltar so now there’s a lot going on down there and a number of developments thanks to the Greenshields Industrial Supply.

 “Too much development, too many high-rises, spoiling the area,” so on and so forth.
 Well, those too are outside the City Walls and good for Gibraltar’s companies, making developers richer, true, but helping businesses prosper in town and elsewhere in many ways and lest we forget, keeping individuals in employment and providing more jobs.